course-details-portlet

 Learning methods and activities

 The course is organized with fixed weekly lessons.
 Excursions may take place outside normal teaching hours.
 Deadlines for completion / delivery of written and oral work requirements is given at the start of the semester.
-Both written and oral work requirements, and other tasks carried out as part of the teaching must support and promote the candidate's work in achieving the course's learning outcomes.
-The teaching methods alternate between lectures, work on tasks individually and in groups, discussions, as well as oral and written student presentations.
-Topics suitable for it are taught in lectures.
-Academic discussions and other academic interaction, for example student feedback, are important forms of work and learning, and it is expected that all students come prepared, so that they can best contribute to such activities.
+Both written and oral work requirements, and other learning activities, shall support and promote the candidate's work in achieving the course's learning outcomes.
+The teaching methods alternate between lectures, seminars, group work, individual work, conversations, discussions, as well as oral and written student presentations.
+Academic discussions and other academic interaction are important forms of work and learning.
+For this reason, several sessions that contain this will have mandatory attendance.
+Which sessions this applies to will be stated in the semester plan.
+Students are expected to come prepared to the lessons, so that they can contribute to the learning activities in the best possible way.

 Compulsory assignments